 While many people hold the view that negotiating the terms of your property settlement should be done without the 'interference' of a lawyer, we want you to be aware of the risks that we have seen arise.
 While this article was written for accountants and financial advisors and their clients, it provides insights into how even the most amicable negotiations and agreements can turn sour.
-We invite you to be alert to the potential issues.
+We invite you to be alert to the potential issues that we have unpacked in this article.

-How to Get the Most Out of Your First Appointment With a Family Lawyer
+How to Get the Most Out of Your First Appointment with a Family Lawyer